Bloom Hamner

 Antonio Britto spent much of his childhood frolicking in the sand and surf of North Carolina beaches.
 So he was pleased to return to the Tar Heel state and join Christ School's English Department in 2019.

-Mr. Britto teaches World Literature, is an assistant coach for football, and a dorm parent.
+Mr. Britto teaches World Literature, is an assistant coach for football, a dorm parent, and the faculty advisor for "The Alliance" student group.

 Mr. Britto graduated from Virginia Tech in December 2018 with a B.A in Literature and Creative Writing.
 While in college, he completed an internship at Blacksburg (Va.)
 High School, where he assisted AP English and Creative Writing classes.
 After graduating, Mr. Britto worked as an assistant JV baseball coach and substitute teacher at Collegiate School in Richmond.